charliemurry/website/content/_index.md

 [Inventory Management in Decentralized Markets](/working_papers/inventory_march2023.pdf) (March 2023)
 (with Fei Li, Can Tan, and Yiyi Zhou)
 Revision requested at *International Economic Review*
+- We present a model of an intermediary that faces search frictions in both the "retail" and "wholesale" market.
+In equilibrium, intermediaries hold and manage inventory.
+- We quantify the model and find that incentives for inventory management in the used car market come from search frictions, not inventory holding costs..

 <!-- [Price Discrimination and Product Variety: the Case of Implantable Medical Devices](./)
 (with Kritika Goel, Michael Grubb, and Julie Mortimer)